Overview

 - Custom flags and settings

 ISO 8601 timestamp in UTC indicating when the company was created in the system.
-For tracking when the company was created in your application, use a custom attribute like company_created_at
+For tracking when the company was created in your application, use a custom attribute like

-An array of membership objects representing user-company relationships.
+in the attributes object.An array of membership objects representing user-company relationships.
 Each membership can store custom attributes that describe the relationship between the user and company (e.g., join date, status, preferences).
-The field defaults to null
+The field defaults to

-but can be expanded using:
+but can be expanded using:?expand=memberships

 to include basic membership data?expand=memberships.user